jlpteaching/ECS154B/lab1/lab1.md

 **HINT:** Use Chisel's `switch` / `is`,  `when` / `elsewhen` / `otherwise`, or `MuxCase` syntax.
 See [the Chisel getting started guide](../chisel-notes/getting-started.md) for examples.
-You may also find the [Chisel Cheat sheet](https://chisel.eecs.berkeley.edu/2.2.0/chisel-cheatsheet.pdf) helpful.
+You may also find the [Chisel cheat sheet](https://chisel.eecs.berkeley.edu/2.2.0/chisel-cheatsheet.pdf) helpful.

 ### Testing your ALU control unit

 We have implemented some tests for your ALU control unit.
 The general ALU control unit tests are in `src/test/scala/components/ALUControlUnitTest.scala`.
 However, these tests require you to implement the required control for not only the R-Type instructions but also for I-Types and loads/stores.
-Thus, there are Lab1-specific tests in `src/test/scala/labs/Lab1Test.scala`.
+Thus, there are Lab 1-specific tests in `src/test/scala/labs/Lab1Test.scala`.

 To run these tests, you simply need to execute the following at the sbt command prompt: